alrocar/sh1t/README.md

 requirements: ssed, jot

-rndlines.sh: Extracts random lines from a text file split.sh: Splits a CSV file into chunks of N lines
+- `rndlines.sh`: Extracts random lines from a text file
+- `split.sh`: Splits a CSV file into chunks of N lines